hotosm/fAIr/Readme.md

 ### Extended Use

-- If you plan to use the API or imagery services beyond the scope of the listed license, **reach out to** [info@hotosm.org](mailto:info@hotosm.org) for further guidance.
+- If you plan to use the API or imagery services beyond the scope of the listed license, **reach out to** [info@hotosm.org](mailto:info@hotosm.org) for further guidance .

 ![image](https://github.com/user-attachments/assets/9cbdc3a6-0a47-4c6e-8880-7ce5dbb1491e)